-The Society is the oldest environmental friends group in Melbourne with members from all walks of life; we recommend that you read this History (link) compiled by long-time member Anthea Fleming.
+The Society is one of the oldest environmental friends groups in Victoria with members from all walks of life; we recommend that you read this History (link) compiled by long-time member Anthea Fleming.

-The Banyule Wetlands are now recognized as a Wetland Area of State Significance, but in the late 1960s they were threatened with being drained and filled to develop sportsfields and a basketball stadium.
+The Banyule Wetlands are now recognised as a Wetland Area of State Significance, but in the late 1960s they were threatened with being drained and filled to develop sportsfields and a basketball stadium.